Code-Institute-Submissions/dragonsden/README.md

 - Clicked all links in navbar, including brand, to make sure the user is directed to the correct section/page: success
 - Clicked contact link at bottom of landing page to make sure user is directed to contact page: success
 - Clicked contact link at bottom of landing page to make sure user is directed to contact page: success
-- Clicked "backt to top" link at bottom of landing page to make sure user is directed to top of landing page: success.
+- Clicked "back to top" link at bottom of landing page to make sure user is directed to top of landing page: success.
 - Clicked social media links to check if user is directed to correct social media network: success
 - Redused screen size to check that page displays in single column on smaller screens: success

 #### Gallery
 - Clicked all links in navbar, including brand, to make sure the user is directed to the correct section/page: success
-- Clicked all images to make sure the open in modal: success
+- Clicked all images to make sure they open in modal: success
 - Modal closes by clicking anywhere on modal: success
 - Redused screen size to make sure gallery displays in two columns instead of four columns on smaller screens: success
 - Clicked social media links to check if user is directed to correct social media network: success